“Morty, I’ve been living in a fool’s paradise.”

 We are also living in a fool’s paradise called planet Earth.

-This was made crystal clear on September 27, 2013 in the 5th United Nation Intergovernmental Panel on Climate Change’s (IPCC) summary report.
+This was made crystal clear on September 27, 2013 in the 5th United Nation Intergovernmental Panel on Climate Change’s (IPCC) final summary report.
 The first report was printed in 1990.